 - Escape Artist: Subverted Donna assumes the Doctor's probably met Houdini (which he has), but he's forced to admit, "These are REALLY good handcuffs."

 - Even Evil Has Loved Ones: A deleted scene has it mentioned that Bartle has a wife and two kids.
 Halpen cuts off their insurance payouts after seeing Bartle call him an idiot on the video of his death.

 - Fantastic Racism: Emphasised by the fact that the whip-happy slave overseer is a black guy, and the PR representative who is tasked with justifying slavery to the audience is Indian.

-- Foreshadowing: The Ood refer to the Doctor and Donna collectively as the Doctor-Donna.
+- The Ood refer to the Doctor and Donna collectively as the Doctor-Donna.
 It takes the rest of the series for the Doctor to figure it out, but when he does, he thinks it's all quite clever.
-Partly because of the way he introduced themselves to the Ood in the first place.
+Partly because of the way he introduced them to the Ood in the first place.
 Truly an example of Fridge Brilliance.

 - Ignored Epiphany: Solana the PR representative helps the Doctor and Donna once, but doesn't go with them.
 Instead, she calls the guards on them.

 - "It" Is Dehumanizing: "It's a he, not an it."

 - Karmic Death: Solana the PR rep is zapped after rejecting the Doctor's offer to stop the injustice against the Ood, and Kess is gassed to death with the same gas he tried to use on the Ood.